dictu-lang/Dictu/docs/docs/strings.md

 ### string.toNumber()

 Converts a string to number.
+If it fails to parse nil is returned.

 ```py
 "10.2".toNumber(); // 10.2